iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 $$ \fat(n) = \prod_{k=1}^n k.$$
-Thus, an algorithm to compute the factorial is to first construct a decreasing list of integers from $n$ to $1$ and them collapse multiplying all its elements.
+Thus, an algorithm to compute the factorial is to first construct a decreasing list of integers from $n$ to $1$ and then collapse it by multiplying all its elements.
 We've already constructed both these functions but let's rewrite their definitions for the sake of completeness.
 We start with the coalgebra and algebra,